awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 When provisioned, each Fargate task receives the following storage\.
 Task storage is ephemeral\.
 After a Fargate task stops, the storage is deleted\.
 + 10 GB of Docker layer storage
 + An additional 4 GB for volume mounts\.
-This can be mounted and shared among containers using the `volumes`, `mountPoints` and `volumesFrom` parameters in the task definition\.
+This can be mounted and shared among containers using the `volumes`, `mountPoints`, and `volumesFrom` parameters in the task definition\.
 **Note**
 The `host` and `sourcePath` parameters are not supported\.